 Quote possibly the world's most perfect computer

-It all started about four or five years ago, when the blond wood floors and shiny aluminum walls of the local Apple store started calling my name.
-A couple of visits later, and I found myself in the middle of yet another of my full-fledged technolust frenzies, ready to sell my soul for a new piece of hardware.
-I ended up buying a PB12 at my local Fry's (thanks to their no-questions-asked return policy) ... and returning it for a full refund after about 10 days.
+It all started when the blond wood floors and shiny aluminum walls of the local Apple store started calling my name.
+A couple of visits later, and I found myself in the middle of yet another of my full-fledged technolush frenzies, ready to sell my soul for a new piece of hardware.
+I ended up buying a PB12 at my local Fry's (rip) (thanks to their no-questions-asked return policy) ... and returning it for a full refund after about 10 days.

 I just wasn't ready.
 Yet.